Resonant SpaceVisiting Lee Ufan at his Paris Studio

 The most important thing to Lee is the way in which the objects he works with interact with their surroundings – be it the pigment he uses to paint with, or the boulders and iron plates he employs for his sculptural work.
 “So many artists propose their artwork independently from the atmosphere or the space,” he says, “but my work is inseparable from the environment.”
 Almost all of Lee’s exhibitions are site specific, intended to react and interact with their context.
 For his 2014 exhibition at Versailles, 10 new sculptures from his long running Relatum series were installed in dialogue with the historic château and its grounds.
 At his own eponymous art museum, a space designed by architect Tadao Ando on the Japanese island of Naoshima, there is a gallery space in which he painted his work directly onto the walls.

 Now in his fifth decade as a working artist, Lee shows little sign of slowing down.
-His unlined face belies his 80 years, perhaps because happiness for him (a subject that makes him blush) remains inextricably connected to his work.
+His unlined face belies his 80 years, perhaps because his concept of happiness (a subject that makes him blush) remains inextricably connected to his work.
 “My life is organised around my artwork, my creations.
-When I feel I did a good job or I had a wonderful exhibition, that is a good thing,” he says.
+When I feel I did a good job, or I had a wonderful exhibition, that is a good thing,” he says.
 “But then, a moment later, I am looking forward to the next thing.”